 5. Take Mental Breaks

-Working for extended lengths of time without a break can result in fatigue and mental exhaustion.
-Plan breaks regularly throughout your day (even ten minutes every few hours can make a big difference).
-In addition, take time off when you feel overwhelmed or need to recharge (if possible).
+Extended periods without rest can result in fatigue and mental exhaustion.
+Plan breaks regularly throughout your day, even for a few minutes.
+Alternatively, take time off when you feel overwhelmed or need to recharge (if possible).
+Allowing your mind and body time to recover from the overload of daily life can help reduce or prevent brain fog.

 6. Try to Stick to a Healthy Diet